 Keep the information about each of your potential grad schools right in one place.
 This is especially helpful for those of us applying to a number of schools.

 I have created a customizable grad school organization spreadsheet to share with you all.
 I used this template, and it was extremely helpful in keeping me organized with everything from GRE codes to open house dates and much more.

-Whether you’re just getting started or have some of these items already completed for submission, these 11 easy grad school application organization tips will help you increase your application process efficiency.
+Whether you’re just getting started or have some of these items already completed for submission, these 11 easy organization tips for your grad school applications will help you become more efficient throughout the application process!

 Thanks for reading!
-Have a wonderful day and good luck with your applications!
+Have a wonderful day and good luck with your grad school applications!